 • Suddenly waking up choking, gasping, or coughing

-If you have noticed any of the above symptoms in yourself or your partner, we encourage you to visit Dr. Morton and Dr. Montes for treatment.
-Our experienced dentists will help you determine the cause of your sleep apnea and recommend the proper treatment plan to help you manage your condition and prevent the negative side effects.
+If you have noticed any of the above symptoms in yourself or your partner, we encourage you to visit Dr. Clifford Morton for treatment.
+Our experienced dentist will help you determine the cause of your sleep apnea and recommend the proper treatment plan to help you manage your condition and prevent the negative side effects.

 Sleep Apnea & Children

 If you have noticed that your child has a habit of snoring, we encourage you to come visit Morton Aesthetic and Implant Dentistry for a consultation with our dentist.
 Snoring for a child could indicate an issue in their facial development, such as a tall palate and narrow arch or problems with the sinuses.
 If these problems are not corrected, sleep apnea could negatively affect your child’s facial development and deteriorate their mouth over time.